Average Weight: Men's 320g / Women's 280g

 Stack Heights: 25/25mm

-- Midsole: Double layer of cushioning materials.
-EVA directly above the outsole, and top loaded softer A-Bound compound under the insoles, make for a smooth cushioned ride.
-Altra also include a forefoot “stoneguard” or rock plate to help disperse shock, but also protect against sharp or gnarly stones and roots on the trail.
+- Altra also include a forefoot “stoneguard” or rock plate to help disperse shock, but also to protect against sharp or gnarly stones and roots on the trail.

-- The zero drop of all Altra shoes ensures your heel and forefoot are the same height from the ground.
-This has been shown to encourage more mid and forefoot landing that reduces impact forces and gives a more balanced run.
+- The zero-drop of all Altra shoes ensures your heel and forefoot are the same height from the ground.
+This has been shown to encourage more mid and forefoot landing, which reduces impact forces and gives a more balanced run.

-- Although zero-drop, with a 25mm stack height it also has plenty of cushioning.
+- Although zero-drop, with a 25mm stack height, it also has plenty of cushioning.
 (The stack height, simply put, is the amount of cushioning under your feet.
 In this case 25mm of cushioning.)

-- Excellent grip on grass and hard pack trails.
+- Excellent grip on grass and hard-packed trails.

 - Altra’s wide toe box really does allow the toes to splay and spread naturally.
 This allows for better forefoot stability through toe-off and can help reduce lost toenails and blistering on longer runs.

-- If you are considering Altras, the zero drop may take some adjusment.
+- If you are considering Altras, the zero-drop may take some adjustment.
 If you have worn 4/5mm drop shoes before it will not feel too different.
-If most of your recent shoes have been on a higher drop like 8-10 mm they can take a few miles and outings to get used to.
-Calves and achilles can feel a little tight, but as long as you build up the mileage and you run slowly, all should be well.
+If most of your recent shoes have been on a higher drop, like 8-10mm, they can take a few miles and outings to get used to.
+Calves and Achilles area can feel a little tight, but as long as you build up the mileage cautiously and you run slowly initially, all should be well.

 - Grip is absolutely fine on hard and soft trails, but if deep mud or bog is to be encountered regularly, a deeper lugged shoe is possibly more practical.

-Having put a lot of miles on a pair of Lone Peaks the last 12 months on Scottish hill paths and trails, in lowlands and highlands, first thing I can say is, they are incredibly durable.
+Having put a lot of miles on a pair of Lone Peaks in the last 12 months, on Scottish lowland and highland hill and trail paths, first thing I can say is, they are incredibly durable.